 After care - Crown French Furniture

-Thank you for choosing Crown French Furniture and we wish you many happy years with your furniture.
-As our products are made from wood, they do need to be treated with a certain amount of care.
-We hope the following provides you with all the information you need to maintain the beauty of your furniture.
-If you have any questions or queries, please do not hesitate to contact us
+As the majority of our French and contemporary furniture is hand crafted from quality solid wood, they do need to be treated with a certain amount of care.
+We hope the following provides you with all the information you need to maintain the beauty of your furniture but if you have any questions or queries, please do not hesitate to contact us!

 How to prolong the life of your furniture

-- Do not place furniture near direct sources of heat or air conditioning units
+- Avoid placing furniture near direct sources of heat or air conditioning units and avoid exposure to changes in humidity and especially steam.

-- Carefully lift your furniture, never drag or push it as this can cause undue stress on joints
+- Carefully lift your furniture, never drag or push it as this can cause undue stress on the joints.

-- Always follow fitting instructions carefully and retain them for future use
+- Always follow fitting instructions carefully and make sure you retain them for future use.

-- Take care not to drag crockery across the wood surface or to put heavy items on the surface without protection
+- Protect wood surfaces with felt under-cloths and place mats.
+Take care not to drag crockery across the wood surface or to put heavy items on the surface without protection.

 - If items are to be placed on the surface of your furniture and have rubber feet, it is advisable to use mats to prevent marking